Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 #### Java

 1. Add the Target extension to your project using the app's Gradle file.
-2. Import the Target extension in your application's main activity.
+2. Import the Target extension in to your application's main activity.
 ```java
 import com.adobe.marketing.mobile.*;
 ```